Staff

 Kim Jordan-Casarona, DSW,LCSW,LCADC

-Treatment Coordinator-Rutgers Center for Tobacco Studies
+Treatment Coordinator-Rutgers Institute for Nicotine and Tobacco Studies

 Instructor Division of General Internal Medicine at Rutgers-RWJ Medical School